 2. Dual-function Breakers

-Eaton, GE, and Siemens were some of the more well-known companies that originally produced dual-function breakers.
+Eaton, GE, and Siemens were well-known companies that originally produced dual-function breakers.

-Due to their simple installation and almost perfect protection against the majority of electrical risks, they are recommended for use in current homes.
+Due to their simple installation and almost perfect protection against most electrical risks, they are recommended for use in current homes.

 3. Molded-case Circuit Breakers (MCCB)